ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/11_Equipment/115353 Biological Safety Cabinets.md

    1. The velocity profile shall have a uniformity of +/- 20% of specified design air velocity at all points of hood face as measured in accordance with NSF 49 performance test.
    1. CLEANING
    1. Clean surfaces, including both sides of glass.
-   1. Clean shop-finished surfaces, touch-up as required, and remove or refinish damaged or soiled areas, as acceptable to NREL
+   1. Clean shop-finished surfaces, touch-up as required, and remove or refinish damaged or soiled areas, as acceptable to Owner
    1. Protection:
-      1. Advise the general contractor of procedures and precautions for protection of materials and installed laboratory furniture from damage by the work of other trades until acceptance of the work by NREL.
+      1. Advise the general contractor of procedures and precautions for protection of materials and installed laboratory furniture from damage by the work of other trades until acceptance of the work by Owner.
    1. Damaged Work:
-      1. Repair equal to new undamaged work, or replace with new units, as acceptable to NREL
+      1. Repair equal to new undamaged work, or replace with new units, as acceptable to Owner
    1. DEMONSTRATION
    1. Manufacturer to guarantee 10% or a minimum of 1 (whichever is greater) of each hood type to pass the ASHRAE performance test (maximum control level of 0.1 ppm) after installation with hood and HVAC system balanced and operating normally in accordance with hood manufacturer's specifications and the guidelines of the 17th or newer addition of the Industrial Ventilation Manual.
-   1. Tests will be conducted by NREL at NREL’s expense.
+   1. Tests will be conducted by Owner at Owner’s expense.
    1. Representatives of the hood manufacturer will be allowed to be present during testing.
    1. Manufacturer will review and comment on plans for hood layout in rooms and supply air distribution system prior to manufacture of any hoods.
    1. Manufacturer's commitment to the after-installation performance guarantee will be conditioned on manufacturer's approval and sign-off of hood layout and supply air plans.